 There’s a “Roller Coaster Chess“ page over at KnowYourMeme.
 This website aims to be a repository of Internet memes, and does a pretty good job at it.
 It combines a collaborative approach with traditional reporting to construct a database.
 Unlike other encyclopedia meme sites with the same goal, such as Encyclopedia Dramatica, KnowYourMeme doesn’t use confusing insider-language while explaining things – rather, it attempts to explain memes to anyone who might be interested in plain English.

 The bulk of the content at KnowYourMeme is encyclopedic.
 You can search for a meme you stumble upon, or you can browse.
 There’s even a “Shuffle” button next to the search bar to point you toward a random meme.

 Pull up an article and you’ll typically find information on the origin of the meme, how it spread and its many incarnations.
 You’ll even find numerous pictures of the meme in action.
 For example, here’s the technologically inept duck:

 You don’t need to be a passive consumer with this site, however; if you have information regarding the origin of a particular meme you can contribute.
 There’s comments below every article where you can provide feedback and vote on a given meme’s status, or you can offer suggestions on how to improve the article.

 If reading articles isn’t your thing, there’s a collection of videos for you to check out as well.
 New videos are made regularly, and often explore recent memes.

-You can subscribe to the videos via RSS, or if you use the best media center on the face of the planet (also known as Boxee), you’ll find a dedicated App for the site’s videos in the App Library.
+You can subscribe to the videos via RSS, or if you use the best media center on the face of the planet (also known as Kodi), you’ll find a dedicated app for the site’s videos in the App Library.

 Conclusion: Epic Beard Man